 HoTT in partnership with Longley Farm, a local Holmfirth dairy products company, have set up a community energy company, replacing the obsolete Longley turbine with a larger turbine of approximately 225kW capacity.
 The project became operational in September 2015, following the granting of planning permission in August 2014.

-The new turbine is anticipated to produce around 582 MWh per year of green electricity – the equivalent demand of 188 homes.
+The wind turbine produces around 582 MWh per year of green electricity – the equivalent demand of 188 homes.
 This will offset approximately 286 tonnes per year of CO2 emissions at the grid average emissions factor of 0.45kg/kWh.

 Power generated is fed into Longley Farm’s distribution system from where the energy will either be consumed by the dairy or exported to the grid depending on dairy demand and wind speed.